BowenYin/info-theory-project/README.md

 Simplified code and algorithm, uses computed probability densities.

 ### Notes
-The program will find the point that can be occupied by the greatest number of ships given the current state of the game.
+The program will find the point that can be occupied by the greatest number of ships given the current state of the game, with a weight bonus for ships occupying a position already marked as a hit.
 Assuming a random placement of ships, this will be the optimal position (the algorithm is deterministic).

 **Time:** `O(n²)`, n = size of game board
 ![](https://87f7290bbb154c8753a737c7b24a6d1e.m.pipedream.net/info-theory-project)